LolSayna/sayna-config/setup/linux-setup.md

   * Hatte Probleme mit JetBrainsFont -> choose RobotoMonoNerdFont insted
 * keepass2 vs keepassxc, keepass2 not newest version, but in apt for debian.
 * Alacritty version, debian apt only has 0.11 which uses old yml config files, 0.13 is current.
-* SHOULD BE FIXED!:neovim install doenst work, installs file in wrong dir, script needs to be called from home.
-Doesnt find nvchad config
-* check $XDG_CONFIG_HOME and $EDITOR and sudoedit -> why does it take nano?

 # Future Features
 * Full custom zsh config (also file location to .config).